This is the second post in our “cloud types” blog series, where we aim to describe the four most common options for modern cloud infrastructure.

 In the first installment of the series, I discussed the differences between public and private cloud infrastructures, and the various factors that should be considered when deciding which model to adopt in your organization.
 Check it out here, in case you missed it.

 In this article, we‘ll look at the other two models of cloud computing: hybrid cloud and community cloud.
+Some of you may already use sharepoint and might require a sharepoint equivalent which might be a good idea but I digress.
 As with public and private cloud, the level of data security and the resources required to implement and maintain the infrastructure are the core differentiators.
+You may also want to read this post on what is fog computing?
+As that is another element in your storage infrastructure which may or may not influence your choice of cloud-based service.

 Hybrid and community cloud setups aim to capitalize on some of the benefits of the public and private cloud models to offer a middle-ground solution.
 However, they are not without their own caveats with regard to security and cost-efficiency.